 What is hypnotherapy?

-Lots of people, understandably, have a preconceived idea as to what hypnotherapy is, due to what they have seen on TV and stage, and most of this is wrong.
+Lots of people have a preconceived idea of what hypnotherapy is, because of what they have seen on TV and stage, and most of this is wrong.
 The British Society of Clinical and Experimental Hypnosis states "In therapy, hypnosis usually involves the person experiencing a sense of deep relaxation with their attention narrowed down, and focused on appropriate suggestions made by the therapist."
 It is these suggestions that help people make positive changes within themselves.
 The therapist is able to suggest ideas, concepts and lifestyle changes to the patient and these get firmly planted within the subconscious mind.